robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 networks:

 1)  How do social phenotypes across scales differently influence fitness?
-Are some social scales better predictors for different fitness metrics?
+Are some temporal or social scales better predictors for different fitness metrics?

 2)  Why do individuals associate more strongly with certain conspecifics in some habitats?
 What, if any, is the role of movement in the